alexch/sharebro/README.md

+TODO (site):

+* remove or move extraneous text in this README file
+* table of contents per page
+* a little color

+TODO (app):

+* shared items API
+* share bookmarklet
+* see Road Map page

+---

 I'm on a jury right now -- yes, it has been a crazy couple of weeks, thanks for asking -- but when the trial ends I will take some time and write some code and revive some of these useful yet cruelly assassinated Reader features.
 At this point I'd like to gather feature requests.
 I'm thinking of a couple of things; nothing is set in stone.

 My current plan is to make a JS bookmarklet and/or chrome extension and/or firefox plugin and/or greasemonkey script that will add the old "Share" button in right next to the new "Share on Google+" button, and hopefully hack in comment syncing and RSS feeds.